hengran/ITEM/README.md

 ## Get the retrieval data
 BM25 for the TREC and WebAP datasets, RocketQAv2 for the NQ dataset.

-## Create the condidate passage list
+## Create the candidate passage list
 We have also provided the final dataset in "data/trec.json",  "data/webap.json", and [NQ](https://drive.google.com/file/d/1pAK6CYbuN7qrXg60A_TkN6_sExg6IREg/view?usp=sharing).

 ## Download the LLMs